AY2526S1-CS2113-W12-3/tp/docs/UserGuide.md

 *When on time:*
 ```
 Great!
-You've incremented your streak.
+You've incremented your streak for
 Habit: [H] Exercise (deadline: 2025-10-28 14:30, streak: 6)
 ```

 *When too early:*
 ```
 Too early!
-You can only increment the streak after the deadline.
+You can only increment the streak after the deadline for
 Habit: [H] Exercise (deadline: 2025-10-27 14:30, streak: 5)
 ```

 *When too late:*
 ```
 Missed the deadline!
-Your streak has been reset to 1.
+Your streak has been reset to 1 for
 Habit: [H] Exercise (deadline: 2025-10-28 14:30, streak: 1)
 ```